MarkNewcomb1/guides/interviews/passing-the-tech-screen/README.md

 1. How does React use the virtual DOM?
 1. What are the pros/cons w/ `css-in-js`?
 1. Why do we typically need to use babel?

+_Babel's a JavaScript compilier.
+You need a way to translate React's JSX syntax into vanilla JavaScript to run in web browsers._

 1. When would you use Redux and `this.setState({...})`?
 Redux is needing to restore a specific piece of state - like the selected value in a dropdown on a page.
 Otherwise, setState will do just fine.
 1. What problem(s) does `Redux` solve?